boemer00/jet-engine-degradation-prediction/README.md

 Then, donwload the dataset directly from [NASA's repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/).

+## Model Architecture
+This model is a simple recurrent neural network (RNN) constructed using Keras.
+The architecture can be described as follows:

+**LSTM Layer**

+- Type: Long Short-Term Memory (LSTM) layer.
+- Units: 30 LSTM units.
+- Activation: Hyperbolic Tangent (tanh) activation function.
+- Regularization: L2 regularization with a coefficient of 0.01 applied to the kernel.
+- Input Shape: Variable, as per input_shape (which represents (timesteps, features)).

+**Dropout Layer**

+- Dropout Rate: 20% dropout rate, which means during training, 20% of the units in the previous layer are randomly set to 0 at each update cycle.
+This is a regularization technique to prevent overfitting.

+**Batch Normalization Layer**

+This layer normalizes the activations of the previous layer at each batch, which can help in speeding up the training process and stabilizing the training of deep networks.

+**Dense Layer**

+- Units: A single unit.
+- Activation: Linear activation function, which means the output is the raw weighted sum of the inputs.

+**Compilation Details**

+- Loss Function: Mean Squared Error (MSE) which is suitable for regression tasks.
+- Optimizer: RMSprop optimizer.
+RMSprop adjusts the Adagrad method in a very simple way to reduce its aggressive, monotonically decreasing learning rate.
+- Metrics: The model tracks Mean Absolute Error (MAE) as a metric, which provides a straightforward way to observe the average error in predictions.

 ## Running Tests
 To run tests for this project, ensure you have Python installed and the required packages from ```requirements.txt```.
 Navigate to the project directory and activate a virtual environment (recommended).
 Use the pytest command to execute tests.
 For detailed output, use ```pytest -v```.
 If using pytest-cov for test coverage, view the report with ```pytest --cov=src```